sstein93/R_package_workshop/02_R_package_basics.md

 ### Author

-Use the `Authors@R` field to identify the package\'s author, and whom to contact if something goes wrong.
+Use the `Authors@R` field to identify the package's author, and whom to contact if something goes wrong.
 This field is unusual because it contains executable R code rather than plain text.

 ```
 Authors@R: person("Count", "Dracula", email = "dracula@countingbats.com",